discordjs/discord.js/docs/docs_message.rst

 editedTimestamp
 ~~~~~~~~~~~~~~~

-Timestamp on when the message was last edited, `Number`.
+Timestamp on when the message was last edited, `Date`.
 Potentially null.

 author
 ~~~~~~